Can AI Edit Fiction?

 size for Blog images (21)

 Your manuscript is nearly finished, and you’re at the point where guessing stops being useful.
-You want to make the right next move—and hand (maybe your life’s work) off with care.
+You want to make the right next move—and hand (possibly your life’s work) off with care.

 What AI Can Do